kesterling/FGDT-simulator/README.md

 Optionally run "Round1_frequencies.py" to optimize the parameter settings in order to get the desired response frequencies.

-You must enter your Gemini API key as a single line in the file secretge.txt, and your Groq API key as a single line in the file secretgr.txt.
-Both of these files are located in the MyPersonalKeyAPI directory.

 File listing:
 - "simulation_digitalteins_v2.py" is the main simulator file.